Tools for Practice

 BOTTOM LINE

 After ACS, ticagrelor reduces combined cardiovascular death, stroke, and myocardial infarction (MI) about 2% more than clopidogrel.
-Ticagrelor increases a few adverse events, particularly 6% more dyspnea, and effectiveness remains uncertain in North America.
+Ticagrelor increases a few adverse events, particularly 6% more dyspnea, is more expensive, and requires BID administration.

 CFPCLearn Logo